 - Optional: coarse sugar for crust

 - Prepare 2 traditional pie crusts for the top and bottom of the pie and place 1 pie crust into a 9 inch pie plate.
-(Click here for video).
+(Click here for pie crust recipe).

 - Make the filling—in a large mixing bowl, combine the blueberries, sugar, flour, cornstarch, cinnamon, lemon juice, and lemon zest together until a few berries burst and set aside.